cudoventures/cudos-docs/docs/cudos-intercloud/support/faqs.md

 # Frequently Asked Questions

+### I have a problem I can't figure out.
+What do I do?
+Please reach out to us and ask for help in the [`intercloud-support` channel in the CUDOS Discord server](https://discord.com/invite/cudos).

 ### Why can’t I find Windows in the list of images?
 Windows is currently not supported due to technical limitations.
 Make sure you follow our socials for updates on changes and new features.